 For most body care recipes, it is recommended that essential oils make up only 0.5 to 2% of your total end product volume.
 This dilution takes into consideration that creams, lotions, serums, and other products are often applied liberally, frequently, and to large portions of the body, and fragrance is usually a secondary concern to the formula's primary function (moisturizing, smoothing, etc.).

 Perfumes containing essential oils are a bit different.
 Since these formulations are generally applied sparingly and to localized areas, you may choose to use a higher proportion of them to allow your aroma blends to shine!
-The recipes in this post contain 6% essential oils to achieve this goal, and we'd recommend using this as a good upper limit for perfume blends.
+The recipes in this post contain about 5% essential oils to achieve this goal, and we'd recommend using this as a good upper limit for perfume blends.
 We even offer some handy tools to make your essential oil dilution calculations easier!

 Floral Roll On Perfume Recipes